bishalprosad1121/OS-Mini-Simulator/README.md

 **Date:** June 15, 2026

 ## How to Run
+1: Click green code button
-1: Download the Zip
+2: Download the Zip
-2: Extract is
+3: Extract it
+4: Inside OS-Mini-Simulator folder there is src = source code and Project.jar
-3: Open or double the Project.jar
+5: Open or double the Project.jar